BaristaLabs/BaristaLabs.github.io/_posts/2013-09-13-barista-sharepoint-overview.md

 * Ease of installation and operation.
 * Scalable and expandable.
 * Reduces the level of technical specialty needed in building SharePoint solutions.
 * Substantial cost savings in managing Farm Solutions in the enterprise.
-(Something about this being the same as the 2nd bullet point – how to find the value???)
 * Cloud points and reduced confusion..
 * Reduced costs Scripts are developed right in the browser – Visual Studio is not required for developing scripts.